PITN: Physics-Informed Temporal Networks for Cuffless Blood Pressure Estimation: Experiments

 where $\hat{y}_i$ and $y_i$ correspond to $i$-th estimated and true BP value (SBP or DBP), and $N-S$ is the total number of test samples.
 Pearson's correlation coefficient $r$ is calculated to measure the linear correlation between the estimated and true BP values, defined as:

 where $\bar{Y}$ and $\bar{Y}_{\mathrm{true}}$ denote the mean values of the predicted ($\hat{y}$) and true BP values ($y$), respectively.

 Additionally, the mean error (ME) and standard deviation of the error (SDE) are computed following the American National Standards Institute/ Association for the Advancement of Medical Instrumentation/ International Organization for Standardization AAMI standard.
-This standard requires BP devices to have ME and SDE values $<$ 5 and 8 mmHg, respectively~\cite{stergiou2018universal}.
+This standard requires BP devices to have ME and SDE values less than 5 and 8 mmHg, respectively~\cite{stergiou2018universal}.
 Moreover, we utilize a pair-wise t-test~\cite{ruxton2006unequal} to compare the performance of our proposed method and other baseline models, in order to make the experimental results more convincing.
+More results under the AAMI standard and statistical significance analyses refer to the supplementary.